themofaithful/NetflixDataAnalysisSQL/README.md

 - Analyse and categorise information using precise criteria and keywords.

 ## Dataset

-Though the dataset for this project is sourced from the Kaggle dataset, it's uploaded here: [Netflix_titles.csv](https://greaterheight.tech/NetflixContents.csv)
+The dataset for this project is sourced from the Kaggle dataset; however, you can send an email to Themofaithful@gmail.com to request it.

 ## Processes and Stages of Dataset Importation

 Step 1: Download the dataset from: [Netflix Dataset](https://greaterheight.tech/NetflixContent.csv)